 Contains omega 3 & 6 fatty acids to aid in the treatment of allergic skin conditions.

-inflamed, allergic and/or itchy skin.
+Ideal for dogs with inflamed, allergic and/or itchy skin.

 Beneficial for dogs with dry, flaky skin for long term skin barrier support.

 Suitable for dogs with normal skin to maintain a healthy shiny coat.